NoaSecond/AutoSitemapUpdater/README.md

 # AutoSitemapUpdater
-AutoSitemapUpdater" is an open-source Continuous Integration (CI) project designed to automate the maintenance of your sitemap.xml file with each commit.
+[AutoSitemapUpdater](https://github.com/YoruKiwi/AutoSitemapUpdater/) is an open-source Continuous Integration (CI) project designed to automate the maintenance of your sitemap.xml file with each commit.

 This tool streamlines the process of keeping your sitemap up to date, ensuring search engines have the latest information about your website's structure and content.
-Simplify your workflow and enhance your site's search engine optimization (SEO) with AutoSitemapUpdater.
+Simplify your workflow and enhance your site's search engine optimization (SEO) with [AutoSitemapUpdater](https://github.com/YoruKiwi/AutoSitemapUpdater/).

 <a href="https://skillicons.dev"><img src="https://skillicons.dev/icons?i=js,githubactions"/></a>

 ## Description
-AutoSitemapUpdater is a lightweight tool built with JavaScript (JS) that seamlessly integrates with GitHub Actions.
+[AutoSitemapUpdater](https://github.com/YoruKiwi/AutoSitemapUpdater/) is a lightweight tool built with JavaScript (JS) that seamlessly integrates with GitHub Actions.
 It utilizes YAML (YML) configuration files and manipulates XML files to automatically update your sitemap.xml whenever changes are pushed to your repository.

 ## Setup
-To set up AutoSitemapUpdater for your project, follow these steps:
+To set up [AutoSitemapUpdater](https://github.com/YoruKiwi/AutoSitemapUpdater/) for your project, follow these steps:

 ### Project Setup
 1. Place the `utils` folder and the `.github` folder at the root of your project.